zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/secure_partition_manager.rst

 .. note::
-  These procedures and their sub-routines are recommended to be applied with execution measurement mechansim to mitigate the `Hardware Fault Injection` attack.
+  These procedures and their sub-routines are recommended to be applied with execution measurement mechanism to mitigate the `Hardware Fault Injection` attack.

 Preparation initialization